Limited time only

 Regulations for minors

-People under 18 years old are considered minors in most US states.
-If you hire minors for seasonal work, three main categories of restrictions will apply at the federal level:
+Minors are employees under 18 years old in most US states.
+If you hire minors for seasonal work, federal restrictions apply in three areas:

-- Job scope restrictions: Minors cannot work in jobs defined as hazardous or in certain construction industries.
+• Job restrictions: Minors can't work in hazardous jobs or certain construction roles.

-Visit the U.S. Department of Labor to check the rules for working hours and other conditions that apply in your area.
+Visit the U.S. Department of Labor to check the rules for your state.

 Manage your workforce hours with confidence

 Calculating work hours is just the first step.
 Accurately tracking time, managing payroll, and staying compliant can take time.
-Xero simplifies these tasks with intuitive tools for time tracking and payroll, giving you a clear view of your labor costs and freeing you up to focus on running your business.
+Simplify these tasks with Xero's intuitive tools for time tracking and payroll.
+Get a clear view of your labor costs and free up time to focus on running your business.

 See how Xero can help you manage your team's hours more efficiently.
 Get one month free.